The Chant of Jimmie Blacksmith (Movie) 1978

 Featured Image: Tommy Lewis in the title role of the movie as Jimmie Blacksmith

 ‘The Chant of Jimmie Blacksmith’ was partly filmed at Arthur and Kathleen Pring’s property ‘The Hawthornes’ at Kars Springs to the west of Scone.
 This is the same area frequented by teacher and later international author Havelock Ellis almost 100 years before.
 Ellis wrote with sympathetic eloquence about the country.
 It had probably changed but little in the intervening century?
-Fred Schepisi and his ‘location spotter’ team selected the mountainous terrain devoid of modern characteristics such as power poles and lines.
+Fred Schepisi and his ‘location spotter’ team selected the mountainous terrain devoid of modern characteristics such as power ‘poles and wires’.
 The site needed to be isolated.
 Other sets were a bark hut at John Archibald’s neighbouring property ‘Dunwell’.
 A Bush Fire Water Truck was co-opted to provide rain on demand.
 Further shooting took place at Rouchel where Anne McMullin recalls the old slab cottage at ‘Bingeberry’ (1864) used as a prop.

 The director of the movie was Fred Schepisi now an Oscar Winning Hollywood celebrity.
 The cast included such well known stars as Ray Barrett, Jack Thompson, Angela Punch and Ruth Cracknell.
 Tommy Lewis played the part of Jimmie Blacksmith.
 Local SCADS players co-opted for the scene at the ‘Hawthornes’ homestead were Fred Winter, Ruth Logan and Tom MacMurray.
 Three month old baby Blake Flaherty (daughter of Ros) was selected by Rhonda Schepisi to play the child born to the character Gilda Marshall who was portrayed by Angela Punch.